switchboard-xyz/switchboard-publisher-spec/README.md

 #### Get Asset List

 Returns a snapshot of available assets with current pricing and metadata for a specific category.
+Optionally filter to specific assets.

 **Endpoint:** `GET /api/assets`